Red Planet (novel): Connections with Stranger in a Strange Land

 The life cycle of Martians (as described by MacRae) is the same in Stranger in a Strange Land.
 It is noted in this novel that the "old ones" inhabit two planes of existence: the physical and the (unspecified) other.
 Further, the water friends theme is recapitulated in Stranger in a Strange Land as "water brothers."
 Furthermore, the Martian ability to make an item or person disappear, which was a major plot point in Stranger, is demonstrated here.
 Jack Williamson writes that "The Martians in this story have a special interest, because they are the educators of Valentine Michael Smith [and] they display the same appalling powers that Smith brings back to Earth."

 The general description of Martian society as characterized by reverence for freedom is similar.
 For instance, the Martian Gekko "radiates displeasure" upon understanding what is meant by "london-zoo," and further discovering that Howe meant to sell Willis to a zoo—a reaction not dissimilar to that of Mike, who often senses a "wrongness" in cages, and whose first impulse when encountering the caged animals of a zoo is to attempt to set them free.

 Adaptations

 In 1994, the novel was adapted (and much altered) by Gunther-Wahl Productions into an animated miniseries for Fox Kids.

 Influences

-The background of Mars presented in the novel, as a desert planet crisscrossed by giant Martian canals built by an ancient civilization to bring water from the polar ice caps, is a common scenario in science fiction novels of the early 20th century, and was actually put forward as a plausible theory by some astronomers around the turn of the last century, notably Percival Lowell, mentioned in the novel.
+The background of Mars presented in the novel, as a desert planet crisscrossed by giant Martian canals built by an ancient civilization to bring water from the polar ice caps, is a common scenario in science fiction novels of the early 20th century, and was actually put forward as a plausible theory by some astronomers around that time, notably Percival Lowell, mentioned in the novel.
 It stems from early telescope observations of Mars by 19th century astronomers who, beginning with the Italian Giovanni Schiaparelli in 1877, believed they saw straight lines on the planet.
 Schiaparelli called them canali (grooves), which was popularly mistranslated into English as "canals".